braydio/RSAssistant/README.md

 # RSAssistant

-# Updates:
+# Updates 10/20:
-  - Changed main script to RSAssistant.py, to start bot run `python RSAssistant.py`
-  - Changed the way accounts are mapped, they now include Broker Group # & Account # Last4
+  - Accounts can be defined in the shaded columns (A:E) on the Account Details sheet in ReverseSplitLog.xlsx.
+    ```
+    - (Discord Account Format) |        (Account Details Format)      | (Reverse Split Log Account Format)
-    - Webull 1 xxxxNUMB will be mapped to Webull 1 {"NUMB": "Cash Account"}
+    - Webull 1 xxx4565         | (Webull) (1) (4565) ({Cash Account}) | Webull 1 Cash Account
-  - Errors in updating excel log will me logged to error_log.txt
-    - Includes order in 'manual' format, can copy/paste to manual_order_entry.txt and run ..todiscord to re-process order
-  - I forget the other changes
+    ```
+To update mappings from the excel log run `..updatemappings`

 ## Overview

 RSAssistant is a tracking system designed to run in a discord channel alongside [auto-rsa by Nelson Dane](https://github.com/NelsonDane/auto-rsa) to help manage and monitor the progress of reverse-split share roundups across multiple broker accounts.
-The bot provides account summaries, tracks stocks your different brokerage accounts, and hopefully makes monitoring way the heck easier.
+This script reads the output from auto-rsa in the discord channel and saves order activity and holdings information locally for quick recall / reference.
+Current features include a dynamic watchlist for users to specify upcoming r/s, accounts mapped to custom nicknames with order activity saved to a local excel file.
+This script does not directly access any of your accounts, so no credentials are needed other than discord bot / channel information.

 ## Setup

-Hopefully add more helpful setup instructions soon but for now:

-1. Copy/paste and rename any file with 'example-' prefix
+1. Rename files with the 'example-' prefix by removing the prefix (e.g., example-settings.yaml to settings.yaml).
-2. Follow [the instructions per this guide to set up a discord bot](https://github.com/NelsonDane/auto-rsa/blob/main/guides/discordBot.md) where it can see the output from the auto-rsa script, ideally as a live feed from your auto-rsa discord bot.
+2. Follow [the instructions per this guide to set up a discord bot](https://github.com/NelsonDane/auto-rsa/blob/main/guides/discordBot.md) where it can see the output from the auto-rsa script.
 3. Create a copy of [example-settings.yaml](https://github.com/braydio/RSAssistant/blob/master/config/example-settings.yaml) and remove the prefix 'example-'
-4. Save your discord channel ID, RSA bot ID, and your discord ID per per below
+4. Save your discord channel ID, auto-rsa bot ID, and your discord ID per per below along with the token of your new RSAssistant bot

->[!NOTE]
->The field `ID_OF_YOUR_NEW_BOT` will be the *token* for your new bot (not actually the ID) <sup>it's okay to be confused  <sup>I am too</sup></sup>

 ```
 # Discord ID's
 discord_ids: